muratk5n/thirdwave/en/tweets/2021/week37.md

 # Week 37

+The mask was not iron.. ?
+The movie with that name was based on a lie!
+How could that be!

+Wiki: "The Man in the Iron Mask [of France]... was an unidentified prisoner who was arrested in 1669 or 1670...
+No one is known to have seen his face, as it was hidden by a mask of black velvet cloth, later misreported by Voltaire as an iron mask"

+---

+Extreme

+"*Lettre de cachet* [was a] royal decree whereby an [French] aristocrat could have any commoner imprisoned on a whim"

+---

+"@JFrankensteiner

+Hunter S. Thompson wrote [this](https://pbs.twimg.com/media/E_CEsR4WYAIVEtI?format=jpg&name=small) one week after 9/11, basically called what the 21st Century would become"

+---

+"@flamingpetty

+100% serious when I say the Onion’s 9/11 [coverage](https://pbs.twimg.com/media/E-9NOCNXoA0hbOa?format=jpg&name=900x900)
+deserved a Pulitzer"

+---

+Gold is such a useless thing.
+Plus its mining is toxic as hell.
+Its use should be discouraged, as jewelry, as a commodity, certainly as a "store of value".

+Al Jazeera: "Toxic City: The Cost of Gold Mining in South Africa..
+Mountains of waste from Johannesburg’s omnipresent gold industry may be ruining the health of nearby residents"

+---

+How to write lines for Sam Jackson?
+Basically think of stuff that could come before a .. comma motherfucker..
+Like you could think of "is the sun coming up?" line by thinking of "is the sun coming up, motherfucker?", then just dropping the last word.

+---

 Though not listed as an official base S. Korean Jeju island can host US mil in a gif, they frequently get US sub and aircraft carrier visits anyway.